-Non-current assets classified as held for sale are presented separately from the other assets in the consolidated balance sheet.
+Non-current assets classified as held for sale and the assets of a disposal group classified as held for sale are presented separately from the other assets in the consolidated balance sheet.
+The liabilities of a disposal group classified as held for sale are presented separately from other liabilities in the consolidated balance sheet.